torcolvin/couchbase-lite-wiki/Ref‐Counting.md

 }
 ```

-> Note: Another benefit of `Retained<>` (and the other smart pointers) is that they're automatically initialized to NULL, making uninitialized-variable bugs impossible.
+> Note: Another benefit of `Retained<>` (and the other smart pointers) is that they're automatically initialized to NULL, not garbage like a raw pointer.

 ### Passing parameters